 Among all the above principles of H2S monitoring, applications like ambient air monitoring prefer hydrogen sulfide monitors based on electrochemistry.
 This is because they yield more accurate H2S concentrations and are inexpensive in comparison with the others.

 Oizom’s working principle for H2S monitoring

 Oizom’s ODOSENSE is the real-time odour emission tracking solution.
 It continuously detects, measures, and monitors the odourful gaseous contaminants including hydrogen sulfide, ammonia, sulfur dioxide, methyl mercaptan, TVOC, formaldehyde, methane, and weather parameters like temperature, humidity, wind speed, and wind direction.
 The sensor that measures H2S works on the principle of electrochemical sensing.
 With the help of meteorological data, Odosense can trace the odourant dispersion plume incited by conditions like wind speed and wind direction.
-Odosense is a proactive approach to measure real-time odour emissions.
-This makes it an ideal choice for landfill sites, wastewater treatment facilities, fertilizers, paper-pulp industries, and soil-treatment sites, etc.
+Odosense is a proactive approach to measuring real-time odour emissions.
+This makes it an ideal choice for landfill sites, wastewater treatment facilities, fertilizers, paper-pulp industries, soil-treatment sites, etc.

 Reasons why H2S monitoring is important

-- H2S, apart from affecting human health and the environment itself, produces other pollutants such as sulfur dioxide and sulfuric acid, which have their negative effects on health and the environment.
+- H2S, apart from affecting human health and the environment itself, produces other pollutants such as sulfur dioxide and sulfuric acid, which have negative effects on health and the environment.

-- When inhaled, lungs rapidly absorb H2S.
+- When inhaled, the lungs rapidly absorb H2S.
 This leads to respiratory problems, paralysis, and impairment of the nervous system.
 Thus, making it important to monitor the levels of H2S we are exposed to.

 - Real-time monitoring of H2S levels helps in determining the source of the odour as well as formulating an action plan to control odour.